-Depending on which hall you live in, you will use a key, your OneCard, or both to get into your room.
+Depending on which hall you live in, you will use a key, your OneCard or both to get into your room.

 |Gilbert||Present your OneCard to the card reader on your door and enter your PIN.|

 |Grant||Present your OneCard to the card reader on your door and enter your PIN.
-You also use your OneCard in the elevator to select your floor, and at the front door of Grant Towers to enter after hours.|
+You also use your OneCard in the elevator to select your floor and at the front door of Grant Towers to enter at all times.|

 |Stevenson||Use your key to get into your room.
-You also use your key in the elevator to select your floor, and your OneCard at the front door of Stevenson Towers to enter after hours.|
+You also use your key in the elevator to select your floor and your OneCard at the front door of Stevenson Towers to enter at all times.|

 |Neptune||Use your key to get into your room.
-You also use your OneCard at the front door of Neptune to enter after hours.|
+You also use your OneCard at the front door of Neptune to enter at all times.|

 |New Hall||Use your key to get into your room.
 You also use your OneCard to get into your wing and your OneCard and PIN to get into your cluster.
-Use your OneCard to enter New Hall after hours.|
+Use your OneCard to enter New Hall at all times.|

 |Northern View||Use your key to get into your apartment.|